 Of course, this is understandable because I had once fallen to these pitfalls.
 To make the Big Picture clearer, I will describe God in terms that most people can understand.
 Think of him as the architect, engineer, painter, writer, and programmer of our reality.
 He is outside our reality just as the painter is outside the painting, the writer is outside the novel, and the programmer is outside the computer program.

 Being outside of our reality gives God many of the properties I have listed simply because of this state of being.
 He is omniscient just as a writer knows completely the story he writes.
-He is omnipotent just as the programmer can change the parameters of his computer program.
-He is transcendent and eternal because being outside the creation he is outside its physical bounds.
-He has no specific location inside our reality because he is outside of it, and in the same way, he is eternal because he is not bound by our reality's timeline.
+He is omnipotent and omniscient just as the programmer can change and examine everything in his computer program.
+He is transcendent because being outside the creation he is outside its physical bounds.

 Our reality can be likened to a grand computer simulation where the programmer has set all the parameters, specified all the rules, and built all the mechanisms for everything to work as it does, including mechanisms for himself to interact with and influence us - the inhabitants of the creation.
 Simulation is a bad word, though, because it suggests our reality isn't real and is simplified in some way.
 On the contrary, it couldn't be any more real and is very complex and confusing.